Skip to content

 4. Lesser Goldfinch

 All three species are part of the Spinus genus.
-One interesting characteristic of the lesser goldfinch is that the males have a black forehead.
+One attractive characteristic of the lesser goldfinch is that the males have a black forehead.
 This feature is unique to male lesser goldfinches and is not present in females.

 So, if you see a goldfinch with a black forehead, you can be sure it is a male lesser goldfinch.
 The black forehead is an important identification feature for distinguishing between male and female lesser goldfinches.